-General: for all students

-- 46. The class of Degree to be awarded to each student will be recommended to the Faculty by the Examiners.
-The recommendations will take into account the performance of the student at Level 2, Level 3 and, where applicable, Level 4 except in the case of apprenticeship-related programmes, where the recommendations will normally take into account the performance of the student at Level 3 only. - 47.
-In every case, the Examiners will recommend the classification which, having regard to all the evidence before them, best reflects the overall performance of the student. - 48.
-A student who is awarded the required number of credits at Levels 2 and 3 or Level 3 for apprenticeship-related programmes, but to whom the Examiners do not recommend the award of Honours will be recommended for the award of a Pass degree. - 49.
-The Examiners may recommend: - (a) that a student for a Degree other than an Integrated Master's Degree who is awarded not fewer than 200 credits at Levels 2 and 3 (or not few than 230 credits at Levels 2 and 3 in the case of language programmes in the School of Languages and Cultures; or 100 credits at Level 3 for apprenticeship-related programmes), of which not fewer than 90 credits are at FHEQ Level 6 or above, and to whom the Regulation as to Aegrotat cases is inapplicable, be deemed to have passed the Final University Examination provided that the student has obtained a weighted mean grade of not less than 39.5 in the Examination as a whole.
-The Examiners may, having regard to the following Regulations, recommend the award of Honours to such a student.
-A student who is awarded not fewer than 200 credits at Levels 2 and 3 (or not fewer than 230 credits in the case of language programmes in the School of Languages and Cultures; or 100 credits at Level 3 for apprenticeship-related programmes), but who fails to satisfy the Examiners in respect of the other criteria above, may be recommended for the award of a Pass Degree. - (b) that a student for an Integrated Master's Degree who is awarded not fewer than 320 credits at Levels 2 and 3 and 4, of which not fewer than 90 credits at Levels 3 and 4 are at FHEQ Level 7, and to whom the Regulation as to Aegrotat cases is inapplicable, be deemed to have passed the Final University Examination provided that the student has obtained a weighted mean grade of not less than 49.5 in the Examination as a whole.
-A student who is awarded not fewer than 320 credits at Levels 2, 3 and 4 but who fails to satisfy the Examiners in respect of the other criteria above may be recommended for the award of a Bachelor's Degree, with or without Honours. - 50.
-The Examiners may in their discretion, but only with the specific concurrence of the External Examiner, recommend that a student who is awarded not fewer than 180 credits at Levels 2 and 3 (or 280 credits at Levels 2, 3 and 4; or 210 credits at Levels 2 and 3 in the case of language programmes in the School of Languages and Cultures; or 100 credits at Level 3 for apprenticeship-related programmes), and to whom the Regulation as to Aegrotat cases is inapplicable, be deemed to have passed the Final University Examination, but will not recommend the award of Honours to such a student.
+- 48. The class of Degree to be awarded to each student will be recommended to the Faculty by the Examiners.
+The recommendations will take into account the performance of the student in Year 2, Year 3 and, where applicable, Year 4 except in the case of apprenticeship top-up programmes, where the recommendations will normally take into account the performance of the student in Year 3 only. - 49.
+In every case, the Examiners will recommend the classification which, having regard to all the evidence before them, best reflects the overall performance of the student.

+For students commencing Year 1 of a programme of study before September 2022

+- 50. A student may be recommended for an award of Degree with Honours where: - (a) at least 200 credits have been awarded in Years 2 and 3 (at least 230 credits for language programmes in the School of Languages and Cultures, or at least 100 credits in Year 3 for apprenticeship top-up programmes); and - (b) at least 90 of the credits awarded are at FHEQ Level 6 or above; and - (c) a weighted mean grade of 39.5 has been achieved.

+A student who has been awarded at least 200 credits in Years 2 and 3 (at least 230 credits for language programmes in the School of Languages and Cultures, or 100 credits in Year 3 for apprenticeship top-up programmes) but who fails to meet any other criteria may be recommended for the award of a Pass Degree.

+- 51. A student may be recommended for an Integrated Master's Degree where: - (a) at least 320 credits have been awarded in Years 2, 3 and 4; and - (b) at least 90 of the credits awarded are at FHEQ Level 7 or above; and - (c) a weighted mean grade of 49.5 has been achieved.

+At student who has been awarded at least 320 credits in Years 2, 3 and 4 but who fails to meet any other criteria may be recommended for the award of Bachelor's Degree, with or without Honours.

+- 52. The Examiners may, in their discretion, recommend that a student has passed their programme of study but without the award of Honours where: - (a) at least 180 credits have been awarded in Years 2 and 3; or - (b) at least 210 credits have been awarded in Years 2 and 3 for language programmes in the School of Languages and Cultures; or - (c) at least 100 credits have been awarded in Year 3 for apprenticeship top-up programmes.

+This recommendation may only be made with the specific concurrence of the External Examiner.

-For students commencing Level 2 of a programme of study in or after September 2006
+For students commencing Year 1 of a programme of study in or after September 2022